In your store

 Cart recovery is only one part of the picture.
 In PrestaShop, increasing order value often brings a fast result too.
 A bar with the missing amount to free shipping, a threshold-based bonus, or a complementary product suggestion can improve performance on traffic the store already paid for.

 Raw views are not enough.
-Clicks, CTR, leads, returns to cart, and variant comparison matter more.
+Clicks, CTR, contacts, returns to cart, and variant comparison matter more.
 DropUI helps you compare scenarios and check whether free shipping, a discount, a product reminder, or a simpler message works better in the PrestaShop store.

 DropUI gives you access to more than 80 ready-to-launch scenarios.
 If you are starting with PrestaShop, these three are the fastest way to see what actually lifts sales, leads, or cart value.